Gianlooca/mementoamiga/README.md

 <br>
 *Colours used with their hexadecimal values.
 They come in two different images because the [Colormind website](http://colormind.io/) only allows 5 colours in a row.*

+### Fonts
+I chose **Amiga Topaz** font for the whole website, because it's the actual Amiga 500 font (recreated by Patrick H. Lauke, as mentioned in more detail below in the [Credits](#credits) section).
+The direct source can be found [here](https://fontstruct.com/fontstructions/show/675155).

+### Structure
+The website is very easy to navigate, essential, cut to the bone.
+It consists of a single page where, inside a main div, all the "action" and possibilities (the actual game and the other game related [Features](#features)) are developed.
+We could describe the page from top to bottom as it follows: we have a main heading with the title of the game, again a main div, and out of it a click counter and a 60 seconds timer.
+A minimal footer with social media links and a copyright is also present.